Elie Saab & Bombardier Bring Haute Couture to Private Aviation

 ©Bombardier

-Already billed as the fastest civil aircraft since the Concorde (the latest speed record clocked just over six hours from HQ in Montreal to Nice, France), this best-in-class ultra-long-range aircraft may now also take the title of chicest with a sweeping sand-hued palette; deeply plush tactile fabrics on Bombardier’s signature Nuage (French for ‘cloud’) seats; and outré additions (see: a five-seat divan sofa, his-and-hers walk-in closets, and a dramatic Patagonia stone bathroom).
+Reaching top speeds of Mach 0.95, the Global 8000 is already billed as the fastest civil aircraft since the Concorde (the latest speed record clocked just over six hours from HQ in Montreal to Nice, France); but, if the rendered previews live up to expectation, this best-in-class ultra-long-range aircraft may also take the title of chicest with a sweeping sand-hued palette; deeply plush tactile fabrics on Bombardier’s signature Nuage (French for ‘cloud’) seats; and outré additions (see: a five-seat divan sofa, his-and-hers walk-in closets, and a dramatic Patagonia stone bathroom).

 Bombardier ellie saab jet